 Algae extract is a double-edged sword.
 While it's classified as an anti-inflammatory and can regulate oil production, it may also be comedogenic.
 "Algae extracts are especially sneaky because there are so many different species of them," says de Sousa.
 "For example, they could be listed as Carrageenan, laminaria digitata, brown seaweed, or plankton extract."

 Acne products aren't simply one-size-fits-all, and different breakouts require different needs.
 This potent spot treatment reduces irritation caused by cystic acne and allows you to target the specific areas requiring treatment.

-This sulfate-free mask is made with black mud and charcoal, two ingredients that help detoxify the skin by getting rid of dirt, oil, impurities, and toxins.
-Non-comedogenic sunflower and safflower oils fend off free radicals all while protecting the skin's moisture barrier.
+This sulfate-free mask is made with black mud and charcoal meant to help detoxify the skin by getting rid of dirt, oil, impurities, and toxins.

 When you're feeling the onset of a breakout, these acne patches will douse it with a heavy dose of acne-fighting ingredients like salicylic acid, totarol, and butylene glycol.

-Made with Cutiphage, a natural antibacterial ingredient that fights acne and resets the skin microbiome, this serum targets and kills bad bacteria associated with acne all while enabling the good bacteria to flourish.
+According to the brand, it's made with a blend of natural C. acne phages meant to fight acne and reset the skin microbiome.
+This serum promises to target and kill bad bacteria associated with acne all while enabling the good bacteria to flourish.

 Jesumani V, Du H, Aslam M, Pei P, Huang N. Potential use of seaweed bioactive compounds in skincare-a review.
 Mar Drugs.
 2019;17(12):688. doi:10.3390/md17120688